 This surgery can be very successful.
 It does have many benefits over an open approach in that there is less blood loss, less risk of infection, the scars are tiny ( and in fact can often not be seen).
-More importantly, there is no damage to the deltoid, which is the muscle over the top of the shoulder, which if undertaken through an open approach, can be damaged.
+More importantly, there is no damage to the deltoid, the muscle over the top of the shoulder, which can be damaged during an open approach.

 Surgery undertaken through an arthroscopic approach often results in less pain with a better success rate than many open approaches.

-Consequently undertaken for a stabilisation procedure in the case of a shoulder that is dislocating, in the appropriate patient, we would expect a 90% success rate.
-For impingement or rotator cuff tears, in the appropriate patient the rate can be as high as 95% success.
+Consequently, undertaken for a stabilisation procedure in the case of a shoulder that is dislocating, in the appropriate patient we would expect a 90% success rate.
+For impingement or rotator cuff tears, in the appropriate patient the success rate can be as high as 95%.

-Another advantage is that in those case not requiring a repair of soft tissues (impingement) early mobilisation can begin and in these cases a sling is not required and the patient is encouraged to move as quickly as possible.
-Whilst such patients should rest for a week after surgery, usually at the eight day period when sutures are removed, the patient is allowed to return to driving.
+Another advantage is that in cases that do not require a repair of soft tissues (impingement), early mobilisation can begin.
+In these cases, a sling is not required and the patient is encouraged to move as quickly as possible.
+Whilst such patients should rest for a week after surgery, at the eight day period when sutures are removed, the patient is usually allowed to return to driving.

 What are the risks of arthroscopic surgery?

-There is a risk of post operative infection, but with an arthroscopic procedure, as saline is washed through the shoulder in copious amounts, this reduces the risk of infection greater than an open approach.
-Other risks include a risk of post operative stiffness and physiotherapy is usually required for most patient.
+There is a risk of post-operative infection, but with an arthroscopic procedure, as saline is washed through the shoulder in copious amounts.
+This reduces the risk of infection greater than an open approach.
+Other risks include the risk of post-operative stiffness, and physiotherapy is usually required for most patients.

 What experience do you have in arthroscopic surgery?